I Want To...

 Enter the last name, specialty or keyword for your search below.

-Dr. Sara Palmer received her Ph.D. in Psychology from the City University of New York in 1982.
-She has worked as a rehabilitation psychologist in university, hospital and private practice settings.
-She joined the faculty of the Department of Physical Medicine and Rehabilitation in 1999, and was the attending psychologist for the spinal cord injury team at Good Samaritan Hospital from 2002-2007.
-She currently holds a part-time faculty appointment.
+After receiving her Ph.D. in psychology from the City University of New York in 1982, Dr. Palmer specialized in rehabilitation psychology and worked in university, hospital and private practice settings.
+She joined the Department of Physical Medicine and Rehabilitation in 1999, and currently holds a part-time faculty appointment.